 I’m willing to bet that just by reading the title of this heading, you’ve already put yourself into one camp or the other.

-People who like simplicity are drawn to Plex, much like they are drawn to the Apple or Audi.
+People who like simplicity are drawn to Plex, much like they are drawn to Apple or Audi.
 There’s just something about a clean, elegant design that feels more professional and sophisticated.
-The Plex server home screen displays your recently added media, whether it is a Movie, TV show or Music depends on what you added last.
+The Plex server home screen displays your recently added media, whether it is a Movie, TV show or Music depending on what you added last.
 Everything you need to access is from this one screen.
-Without scrolling, you can switch down to show all of your media types, or access the Settings screen.
+Without scrolling, you can switch down to show all of your media types or access the Settings screen.